 - PPS majors should learn to integrate skills learned in the coursework and the practice of public policy making.
 This is accomplished through required internships.

 - PPS majors should become proficient in writing skills; both those skills that require substantive, clear, succinct analysis of contemporary policy-related issues and those that require more in-depth exploration and explanation of issues in the academic discipline of public policy studies.

 - To gain an understanding of the scholarly context of public policymaking, PPS majors are strongly encouraged to participate, if possible, in an undergraduate research experience such as an honor’s thesis, an independent study, a research service-learning course or project, or to work as a research assistant for a professor.

 Student Profile: Steve Brenner

-The first class I took at Sanford freshmen spring, Intro to Policy Analysis, had two main units: evaluating social outcomes and understanding rational choice.
+The first class I took at Sanford, Intro to Policy Analysis, had two main units: evaluating social outcomes and understanding rational choice.
 The very first two things we were asked to do as students were evaluate what a better society actually looked like and then analyze the mechanics of how we make choices to get there.
 The intersection of those two tasks always seems to drive what we here in Sanford.
 From the very beginning, in our first intro class, we were all taught to understand that there are limited resources to fix the world’s problems.
 If we want to get serious about solving these problems, we have to define them, study them to no end, and then present the best possible, feasible solution.
 We are all cognizant of that harsh reality that nothing will be perfect.
 There are always trade-offs, but real progress is actually possible. - Steve Brenner PPS'17